mgechev/blog.mgechev.com/_posts/2017-04-23-angular-tooling-codelyzer-angular-cli-ngrev.md

 ---
-title: 7 Angular Tools that You Should Use
+title: 7 Angular Tools that You Should Consider
 author: minko_gechev
 layout: post
 categories: